-East of the West
+East of the West (2019 –2021)

-Once the Tatars and the Russians fought with each other.
-Now they live side by side in Kazan city, but there’s no complete confusion.
+Once the Tatars and the Russians fought against each other.
+Now they live side by side in Kazan city, but with no complete confusion.
 Between the old people, there’s still an interfaith rejection (Tatars are mostly Muslims, Russians are considers themselves Orthodox Christians).
 I. e., the elderly, especially among the Tatars, do not welcome marriages with people of other culture and religion.